viccoshe/Final-Project/README.md

-# React Online Furniture E-commerce Website
+# React Furniture E-commerce Website

 An online furniture e-commerce store built with React, Typescript.
 It's got an ability to register / sign in and sign out via Firebase Auth, get and filter the catalogue of products.